Midnite-Oil-Software-L-L-C/Architecture-Diagrams/Space-War.md

 3. Wait for a second player to join
 4. Game starts with a 3-second countdown
 5. Maneuver your ship and shoot the opponent
+6. **Avoid the Black Hole** - It will pull you in and destroy you on contact
-6. Each successful hit scores a point for the shooter
+7. Each successful hit scores a point for the shooter
-7. When hit, players respawn after a 3-second countdown
+8. When hit, players respawn after a 3-second countdown
-8. Game ends when the 120-second timer expires
+9. Game ends when the 120-second timer expires
-9. Choose to rematch or return to lobby
+10. Choose to rematch or return to lobby

 ### Game Mechanics
 - **Physics-Based Movement**: Ships maintain momentum; use rotation and thrust carefully
 - **Screen Wrapping**: Exit one side of the screen to appear on the opposite side
 - **Collision Layers**: Your projectiles cannot hit you, only your opponent
+- **Black Hole Gravity**: The black hole pulls both ships and projectiles toward it with distance-based force
+- **Environmental Hazard**: Contact with the black hole results in instant destruction
 - **Time Limit**: 120 seconds per match
 - **Round System**: Each player death triggers a round reset with countdown